 Looking for the perfect warming dish to celebrate Mardi Gras, or just add a little Louisiana comfort food to your weeknight?
 Our Shrimp and Ham Creole Jambalaya is a hearty and flavorful dish that is sure to warm you up.

 (DISCLOSURE: We received samples of Wine Awesomeness wine mentioned below.
 As always, all opinions are our own.)

 Creole vs Cajun

-We’re getting in the Mardi Gras spirit today with some good old Creole food.
+We’re getting in the Mardi Gras spirit today with some good ol’ Creole food.

-We have the Spanish and French fusion in New Orleans to thank for this flavorful dish.
 The Spanish couldn’t make traditional paella in the New World due to the lack of saffron, so they improvised with tomatoes.
-With the increase of French influence, Caribbean spices were added to the dish to create the jambalaya we know today.
+With the increase of French and Caribbean influence, spices were added to the dish to create the jambalaya we know today.

 Doesn’t it make you want to turn on some zydeco music and dive right in?

 While you might think of pairing a nice boozy Hurricane cocktail with your creole jambalaya, we love pairing jambalaya with wine.

 When pairing jambalaya with wine you need to take the spice level into consideration, a jambalaya that has more spice is going to need a sweeter wine to balance out the heat.
 Since we made our jambalaya more on the mild side, we needed a wine that would pair well with the robust savory flavors and the smoky ham.